neutrinojs/neutrino/docs/packages/web/README.md

 (which internally uses `uglify-es`).
 To customise the options passed to `UglifyJsPlugin` or even use a different minifier, override `optimization.minimizer`.

+Note: If switching to [babel-minify-webpack-plugin](https://github.com/webpack-contrib/babel-minify-webpack-plugin) ensure that sourcemaps are disabled in production to avoid [this bug](https://github.com/webpack-contrib/babel-minify-webpack-plugin/issues/68).

 _Example: Use different options with `uglify-es`:_

 ```js